Your Halloween plans may need to change thanks to scary weather predictions

 Meteorologists are predicting that some drought-stricken parts of the U.S. will see this weather all weekend and into the holiday on Monday.

-The Pacific Northwest, Ohio Valley and parts of the southeastern and mid-Atlantic parts of the U.S. are expected to have some sort of rainfall, according to the National Weather Service.
+The Pacific Northwest, Ohio Valley and the southeastern and mid-Atlantic parts of the U.S. are expected to have some sort of rainfall, according to the National Weather Service.

 Texas and the lower Mississippi Valley could see flash floods, and parts of Louisiana and Mississippi are now under a tornado watch.